furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 Bases are the main building blocks of the Polylith Architecrture.
 There is only one base and one system in this project to make it simple.
 Each base and component in the system has its isolated source code, tests, and dependencies.
 Components in the system communicates to each other through 'interfaces'.
 These sources are linked and bundled under the system named 'realworld-backend'.
 Development environment makes it easy to develop with links to each base and component.
 You can run a REPL within the environment, start the Ring server for debugging or refactor between components easily with using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).

 Polylith plugin also helps to test and build incrementally.
 If you run `` lein polylith build `` command on the root folder of project, it will detect changes made since the last build and only run tests for the recent changes.
-Check out Polylith Plugin repository for further information or simply write `` lein polylith help `` to see available commands.
+[Check out Polylith Plugin](https://github.com/tengstrand/lein-polylith) repository for further information or simply write `` lein polylith help `` to see available commands.

 ##### System
 There is only one system in realworld workspace, which is called `` realworld-backend ``.
 Systems in Polylith architecture are a way to glue a base and all of the components you want to deliver within a bundle.
 Since we only need to deliver one bundle for realworld backend, we have only one system.

 If you look at the folder `` systems/realworld-backend ``, you will see a standard leiningen project structure.
 The magic here is under `` src `` and `` resources `` folders.
-Under these folders, you will see links to the actual components' source and resources folders.
-You can also locate links to the base `` rest-api `` under these folders.
+Under these folders, you will see links to the actual components' and bases' source and resources folders.
 A system only has it's `` project.clj `` to define system specific configuration and external dependencies.
 All the code and resources in a system come from the components and base that creates the system.

 ![system](.media/readme/01_system.png)